-It is not possible to delete a User’s entry.
+Note It is not possible to delete a User’s entry.
 This ensures that historical information relating to that User remains meaningful.
 Instead of deletion, a User’s login account should be Deactivated.

 Authorising New Users – The Access Requests Tab

-The Access Requests tab is where an administrator can approve or deny requests for a User account in the system.
+The Access Requests tab is where an administrator can approve or deny requests for a User account in the system. *** UPDATE ***